renyuhao825/renyuhao825.github.io/_pages/about.md

 **Competition (10/2023):** We will participate in the 2nd TBM Tunneling Parameters Data Sharing and Machine Learning Competition.
 **Activity (7/2023):** I attended HKUST(GZ) joint summer camp.
 Interesting journey!
 **Competition (3/2023):** I attended the National Highway Tunnel Academic Annual Conference.
 **Paper (2/2023):** Our paper titled ["Significance and formulation of ground loss in tunneling-induced settlement prediction: a data-driven study"](https://link.springer.com/article/10.1007/s11440-023-01859-8) is published in Acta Geotechnica.
-This study comprehensively assessed the existing formulations of ground loss, and proposed a better data-driven model that can accurately capture the relationships between the ground loss and related features, e.g., operating parameters.
-The proposed model is further integrated into classical settlement solutions, yielding a hybrid model that shows great performance in tunneling-induced settlement.
 **Paper (11/2022):** A collaborative paper with Ziheng titled ["A Kriging-Random Forest Hybrid Model for Real-time Ground Property Prediction during Earth Pressure Balance Shield Tunneling"](https://arxiv.org/abs/2305.05128#:~:text=A%20kriging%2Drandom%20forest%20hybrid%20model%20is%20developed%20for%20real,selection%20thereby%20mitigate%20construction%20risks.) can be finded in arxiv.